Gooning

 Subcultural consolidation

-- 2025: Mainstream and clinical commentary follows: a Harper's Magazine feature frames the endpoint as a zone of "ego death or bliss," and outlets such as Birches Health describe the goon state as a hypnotic trance while cataloguing its risks.
+- 2025: mainstream and clinical commentary follows.
+In the November 2025 issue of Harper's Magazine, Daniel Kolitz's award-winning feature "The Goon Squad" frames the goonstate as "a supposed zone of total ego death or bliss that some liken to advanced meditation"; Vice describes it as "a euphoric haze, stretching the edge of orgasm like a rubber band"; and clinical outlets such as Birches Health describe the goon state as a hypnotic trance while cataloguing its risks.

 In practice

 Gooning extends ordinary edging into a sustained loop of stimulation and retreat from the point of climax, repeated over long periods.
-Practitioners describe chasing the mental state itself (calm, floaty, dissociated, absorbed, with a sense of timelessness) rather than release; some avoid orgasm entirely (overlapping with tease and denial and forced orgasm dynamics, though gooning is typically solo).
+Practitioners describe chasing the mental state itself (calm, floaty, dissociated, absorbed, with a sense of timelessness) rather than release.
+Some avoid orgasm entirely, which overlaps with tease and denial and forced orgasm dynamics, though gooning is typically solo.
 It is overwhelmingly a private, solitary activity, often paired with large volumes of pornography or audio, and the niche "goon cave" subculture builds dedicated rooms or screen setups for marathon sessions.

 Psychology

-The appeal is commonly attributed to the prolonged, dopamine-driven arousal plateau, which practitioners compare to meditative or trance-like absorption and which the ZipHealth survey found about 1 in 7 respondents likened to meditation.
+The appeal is commonly attributed to the prolonged, dopamine-driven arousal plateau, which practitioners compare to meditative or trance-like absorption.
+The ZipHealth survey found about 1 in 7 respondents likened the experience to a sense of peace or meditation.
 The sustained high-stimulation loop can be self-reinforcing: the same reward dynamics that make it pleasurable also give it compulsive potential as stimulation escalates and novelty is chased through ever-more-intense material.
-The clinical evidence base is thin, gooning is not itself a studied diagnosis, so most psychological framing is extrapolated from research on edging, problematic pornography use, and the broader reward-learning literature rather than from studies of gooning specifically.
+The clinical evidence base is thin because gooning is not itself a studied diagnosis, so most psychological framing is extrapolated from research on edging, problematic pornography use, and the broader reward-learning literature rather than from studies of gooning specifically.

 Prevalence & culture

 A 2025 ZipHealth survey of 1,000 U.S. adults (mean age 39, evenly split by sex) reported that roughly 1 in 4 had tried gooning, with men about twice as likely as women to participate (nearly 1 in 2 men versus about 1 in 5 women) and Millennials and Gen Z most likely of all.
-Its viral spread has made it broadly visible online and in mainstream media, though much reported "participation" likely reflects casual edging rather than its extreme end: a caution that applies to any single self-report survey of a viral, loosely defined term.
+Its viral spread has made it broadly visible online and in mainstream media, from the Vice trend piece to the National Magazine Award that Kolitz's Harper's feature later won.
+Much reported "participation" likely reflects casual edging rather than its extreme end, a caution that applies to any single self-report survey of a viral, loosely defined term.

 Safety, consent & law

 As a private solo act, gooning is legal and raises no consent issues.
 The flagged risk is psychological.
-The ZipHealth survey recorded self-reported harms including desensitisation to sexual stimuli (about 9%), porn obsession (about 7%), decreased desire for real-life partners (about 7%), difficulty stopping once started (about 13%), and a minority who had considered professional help (about 5%); about 1 in 7 reported needing increasingly extreme content to stay aroused.
+The ZipHealth survey recorded self-reported harms including desensitisation to sexual stimuli (about 9%), porn obsession (about 7%), decreased desire for real-life partners (about 7%), difficulty stopping once started (about 8%), and unexpected urges to goon (about 16%); about 1 in 7 reported needing increasingly extreme or niche content to stay aroused, while about 84% said it had not affected their mental health.
 Clinicians writing on the trend (Birches Health) associate heavy gooning with patterns resembling compulsive sexual behaviour or problematic pornography use, and possible erectile difficulties.
-It is not inherently harmful, but moderation, awareness of escalation, and seeking support if it feels out of control are the key safeguards; where it becomes distressing or unmanageable it may map onto ICD-11 Compulsive Sexual Behaviour Disorder rather than any gooning-specific diagnosis.
+It is not inherently harmful, but moderation, awareness of escalation, and seeking support if it feels out of control are the key safeguards.
+Where it becomes distressing or unmanageable it may map onto ICD-11 Compulsive Sexual Behaviour Disorder rather than any gooning-specific diagnosis.

 - Tease and Denial58/100Acts & ActivitiesA consensual practice of arousing a partner (or oneself) toward the brink of orgasm and then withholding release, sustaining frustration and anticipation.
 Unlike edging it promises no eventual climax.
 A common erotic technique and power-exchange dynamic, not a disorder.58